VEcTorX009/teachnook-23-minor-project/README.md

 # teachnook-23-minor-project
-# Minor Project for internship.
-Website that shows historical places in India, made using html,css and javascript. **[Time taken - 15mins]**
+# Minor Project for internship (Blog Website).
+Website that shows historical places in India, made using html,css and javascript.
+**[Time taken - 15mins]**